William Justin Kroll: American years

+Death and legacy

-Dr. William J. Kroll returned to Europe in 1961 where he died in Brussels on March 30, 1973.
+William J. Kroll returned to Europe in 1961 where he died in Brussels on March 30, 1973.

 One of his lasting legacies in the United States is the Kroll Institute at the Colorado School of Mines, Golden, Colorado, established in 1974:

 "The Kroll Institute for Extractive Metallurgy (KIEM) was established in 1974 in accordance with a bequest from William J. Kroll, world-renowned extractive metallurgist best known for his inventions of processes for the production of titanium and zirconium.
 The financial resources of Dr. Kroll's bequest were intended to provide for the establishment of a Center for Excellence in Extractive Metallurgy at the Colorado School of Mines.
 Since its inception, the Kroll Institute has provided financial support to both undergraduate and graduate students at CSM, many of whom, subsequently, have made important contributions, nationally and internationally, to the fields of mining, minerals, metals and advanced materials."

 Honors and awards

 Kroll was posthumously inducted into the National Inventors Hall of Fame in 2000.